hiqsol-attic/yii2-menumanager/.hidev/commits.md

 ## Under development

+    - 6a3ea2f 2016-01-25 Try to guess which module is parent for current page and ramin accordion opened (andreyklochok@gmail.com)
+    - 6865ada 2015-11-23 Changed namespace to yii2-collection (d.naumenko.a@gmail.com)
+    - ecd10d8 2015-11-05 Placeholders for cacheing removed (d.naumenko.a@gmail.com)
 - Added Menu widget
     - b17cebe 2015-09-14 + Menu widget (sol@hiqdev.com)
 - Added Menu::items() for defining default items with function when statically not enough